-We also created a plant of diseased soybean leaves.
-Even though the plant showed such a variety of maladies that it was hardly accurate to reality, we took the time to put realistic detail into the color and texture of the leaves.
+We also created a plant full of diseased soybean leaves.
+Even though the plant showed such a variety of maladies that it was hardly accurate to reality, we put realistic detail into the color and texture of the leaves.
 So, while effectively displaying the large number of diseases, it also stays true to the details.

 Using the Plant Models

 When enclosed within the lightweight plastic cover provided, these soybean plants are simple to bring from place to place.
-A handle at the top makes for a portable display case, making these display elements a no-brainer tool to bring to events.
-Secured to the bright green base by a foam holder meant disguised as dirt, the unit is sturdy enough to withstand a bumpy car ride or the clumsy hands of an inquisitive kid.
+A handle at the top makes for a portable display case, making it easy to bring them to events.
+With the plant secured to the base by a foam holder (disguised as dirt), the unit is sturdy enough to withstand a bumpy car ride or the clumsy hands of an inquisitive kid.

 If a picture speaks a thousand words, then a 3D model speaks a thousand words more.
 That’s why learning tools like this one make such a big splash at events.
 They bring agriculture to life in a way that a sign or a book can’t.
-Plus, they stay in the same stages year round, making it possible to examine soybean growth even when all the real soybean plants are gone in the middle of winter.
+Plus, they stay in the same stages year round, making it possible to examine soybean growth even in the middle of winter, when all the real soybean plants are gone.